What Is Direct Mail Marketing & How It Works

 - They increase your sales: Finally, the study also found that direct mail campaigns directly led 35% of customers to make purchases.

-How to Do Direct Mail Marketing
+How to Create a Direct Mail Marketing Campaign

 Now that you know what a direct mail campaign is, it’s easier to understand how it works and get your first marketing or advertising campaign into the hands of your target audience.
 There are six steps involved in forming a successful direct mail advertising campaign, from defining your objectives to tracking your results—keep reading to learn more about each.